How to sell on Facebook Marketplace

 One of the best things about Facebook Marketplace is that it's mostly free to use.
 There are no listing fees and, in most cases, Facebook won't take a cut of your sale.

-However, as of January 2022, there is now one exception to this.
+However, there is now one exception to this.
 If you choose to send items directly by post via Facebook Marketplace, rather than exchanging the products in person, you'll have to pay a 2% fee.
+However, Facebook has temporarily waived the fee until next year.

-This is calculated as a percentage of the total cost of the item plus postage.
-So, if you sold something for £10 and delivery cost £2, you'd pay 2% of £12 (24p).
-And note that this rule still applies regardless of whether it's you or the customer actually paying for delivery.
+It will be calculated as a percentage of the total cost of the item plus postage.
+So, if you were to sell something for £10 and delivery cost £2, you'd pay 2% of £12 (24p).
+And note that this rule will apply regardless of whether it's you or the customer actually paying for delivery.

 Facebook Marketplace rules